 What approach can be adopted to understand your users deeper?

-The Hasso Plattner Institute of Design at Stanford suggested a Design Thinking concept to the better user journey creation.
-The reliable outsourcing vendors usually adopt this approach for their work.
+The Hasso Plattner Institute of Design at Stanford suggested a Design Thinking concept to better user journey creation.
+Reliable outsourcing vendors usually adopt this approach for their work.

 It can be figuratively divided into 5 stages:

 Empathy allows switching from your own assumptions about the app to the users’ needs.